 Like any great company, we’ve done the math on our product and how our prices compare to our competitors.
 Harry’s is in our chart, but we will get to them in another article.

-Your first year of shaving with The Wet Shaving Club is $18.
-That’s razor and blades for an entire year.
-Dollar Shave Club is $48 with their cheapest blade, based off of a monthly resupply of cartridges.
+Your first year of shaving with The Wet Shaving Club is $24.
+That $24 purchase includes your safety razor and enough blades for an entire year of shaving.
+The Dollar Shave Club is $4 per month or $48 per year for monthly shipments of their cheapest cartridge that has 2 blades in it.

 There’s no comparison.
 When it comes to saving money, The Wet Shaving Club wins hands-down.
 Read all the details behind the chart above in our article “Is A Safety Razor Cheaper To Use”.